vighneshiyer/vighneshiyer.com/content/research/events/2025_04-shaping_ai-laude_institute/index.md

 - focus on trying to augment rather than replace humans is always fraught with difficulty - if the human can be completely replaced, why not? why do you expect others not to do this? won't your thing then be obsoleted by others?
 - https://www.shapingai.com/
   - The rapid upskilling prize, seems impossible, even LLMs are stumped

+- Patterson is right about the principles, but wrong about how they come about.
+He seems to think if he just tells professors about them, they will understand and make it happen.
+  - In reality, the principles are all about the leader.
+The person comes first, then the principles.
+There is a reason this berkeley lab model patterson talks about doesn't exist anywhere else, and it isn't because the principles aren't well known.
+  - When recruiting, most people are blank slates when it comes to principles and philosophy, but most have some preconception of what they want out of grad school.
+If they are shooting for jobs or papers explicitly, then it is a bad sign.
+Nevertheless, the principles of the leader can have a huge impact on how people you recruit turn out and whether they play along and accomplish great things or if they devolve into menial paper pushers.
+  - The people come first, then the principles emerge after distilling their actions.
+But the principles don't influence the people explicitly as a God might influence his people - they must be emergent!